-Note: Common Exams and Final Exam are all going to be Multiple-Choice questions.
-Students are going to submit exam questions and scantron cards to be collected at the end of each exam.
-There is not going to be any partial credit for multiple-choice questions, however students are required to show work to support their answers.

-It is the student's responsibility to take the exam in the class that is scheduled.
+Note: All Common Exams and the Final Exam will consist of multiple-choice questions.
+Students must submit both their completed exam and scantron card at the end of each exam.
+No partial credit will be awarded for multiple-choice questions.
+Although students are required to show their work, grading will be based exclusively on the answers recorded on the scantron card.
+It is the student's responsibility to ensure their responses are accurately marked on the scantron.
+Additionally, students must take the exam during their scheduled class time and in the assigned classroom.